newmen/clj-ml/README.md

 A machine learning library for Clojure built on top of Weka and friends.

-This library (specifically, some dependencies) requires Java 1.7 (later versions not tested).
+This library (specifically, some dependencies) requires Java 1.7+.

 ## Installation